trustcerts/did-trust-method/docs/spec/abstract.md

 # Abstract

-This specification defines a DID method based on the Trustchain and its full potential.
+This specification defines a DID method based on the Trustchain and its full potential. test